cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 ## <a id='plugin-ui'></a>About the Plugin User Interface ##

 The paragraphs below describe the Cloud Foundry Eclipse plugin user interface.
-If you do not see the tabs described below, select the Pivotal Cloud Founder server in the **Servers** pane.
+If you do not see the tabs described below, select the Pivotal Cloud Foundry server in the **Servers** pane.

 ### <a id='overview-tab'></a>Overview Tab ###